VISWESWARAN1998/Simple-Yet-Hackable-WhatsApp-api/README.md

 ## **Sending Customized Messages in Bulk ie Dynamic Batch Messaging :**

 ### **Suppose you have a csv file like this**
+The csv file must have a header , see below example (line 1 is header) The csv file must have a NAME coloumn
 ![csv file image](ScreenShots/csvfile.png)

 ### **And you also have a template string (prefix variables with dollar sign)**
 ```python
 from whatsapp import WhatsApp